Michigan Rattlers

-The Michigan Rattlers are an American folk-rock band originating from Petoskey, Michigan.
+The Michigan Rattlers were an American folk-rock band originating from Petoskey, Michigan.
 The group consists of childhood friends Graham Young (guitar), Adam Reed (bass), Christian Wilder (piano), and Tony Audia (drums).
 Their music blends elements of country, folk, and rock, drawing inspiration from artists such as AC/DC, Creedence Clearwater Revival, Bob Seger and Bruce Springsteen.

 Formation and early years

 Young and Reed began playing music together during high school, performing at local venues in their hometown.
 After graduation, they pursued separate paths but eventually reunited in Los Angeles to form the Michigan Rattlers.
 Their self-titled debut EP, released in 2016, garnered critical acclaim and was featured in Rolling Stone's "Ten New Country Artists You Need to Know" that same year.

 Musical style

 Michigan Rattlers’ music is often characterized as folk-rock or Americana, with strong influences from country and classic rock.
 The band initially gained notice in the alt-country scene – their 2016 debut was rooted in acoustic Americana and earned them a Rolling Stone country accolade – but the members have stated they never set out to be a traditional country band.
 Bassist Adam Reed noted that the group “stripped down” their early sound and landed in the country/Americana genre almost by happenstance, thanks in part to the pairing of upright bass and acoustic guitar.